Questions, Comments, or Corrections? Let us know!

 DEMOGRAPHIC DATA ON CHILD'S PROFILE PAGE

-• Every child is required to have an ADVISER ID number entered into their profile.
+• Children under the purview of a school district are required to have an ADVISER ID number entered into their child profile.

 • This 10-digit number is listed as NDE student ID in ADVISER and is required by the NDE for all districts and all children birth to kindergarten entrance served by the district.